Bonner Bolton And Sharna ‘Thankful’ After Week 2, Love Game Just For Show?

 A post shared by Sharna Burgess (@sharnaburgess) on

 As you can see, Bonner Bolton is thankful for Sharna Burgess and really seems to love having her as his partner.
-Whether or not these two are playing up their affection for one another to get votes or because they are really into each other remains to be seen — but there is absolutely no denying their chemistry!
+Whether or not these two are playing up their affection for one another to get votes or because they are really into each other remains to be seen, but there is absolutely no denying their chemistry!

 Now, if you’ve watched Dancing With The Stars in the past, you probably know that “shipping” is totally a thing.
 How quickly we forget Maks and Meryl, people!
 Oh, and there was Kym Johnson and Robert Herjavek, but fans were spot on with that one — the two are married now!